hi-chi/pipic/README.md

 import numpy as np
 from numba import cfunc, carray
 ```
+Note that this example also makes use of `matplotlib` for plotting.
 Next we define main parameters and create an empty container for particles (this also allocates the grid for electromagnetic field):
 ```
 temperature = 1e-6 * consts.electron_mass * consts.light_velocity**2
 density = 1e+18